Nonlinear matrix recovery using optimization on the Grassmann manifold

-A similar algorithm using fixed step sizes will also converge, provided the step sizes are small enough. \begin{corollary} If the Armijo linesearch in Algorithm~\ref{algo:am} is replaced by a gradient descent with constant stepsizes $\alpha$ satisfying $\alpha < \dfrac{2}{L_x}$, Algorithm~\ref{algo:am} also converges
+A similar algorithm using fixed step sizes for the update of $X$ will also converge, provided the step sizes are small enough. \begin{corollary} If the Armijo linesearch in Algorithm~\ref{algo:am} is replaced by a gradient descent with constant stepsizes $\alpha$ satisfying $\alpha < \dfrac{2}{L_x}$, Algorithm~\ref{algo:am} also converges

 We also have the worst case bound

 \end{corollary} \begin{proof} We derive the usual descent lemma from Lipschitz continuity of the gradient.
 This gives

 which simplifies to